misartg/misartg.github.io/_posts/2023-09-19-Expire-LAPSPassword.md

 - I cannot recall exactly why we had to use the 2.8.5.201 version of the NuGet provider, but I remember it seemed important at the time.
 That module-loading stanza has been copy-pasted into over a dozen of our PS scripts over the years, so it's likely whatever reason that was may not be applicable any more.

 - This script is a bit chatty in terms of output, which met our needs.
-If you don't like that, you could easily change some of the `Write-Output` commands to `Write-Verbose` to quiet it down some.
+If you don't like that, you could easily change some of the `Write-Output` commands to `Write-Verbose` to quiet it down some during normal operation.

 - I'll glady take feedback if you have it.
 When it comes to scripting and coding, I'm an overconfident amateur.
-I'd love to continue improving with your tips.
+I'd love to continue improving with your suggestions.

 ---